 Entry Fee: Free

-Another Aboriginal site (much more) worth visiting is Yankee Hat paintings in Namadgi National Park - about 90 minutes drive from Canberra and a 6km easy return walk.
+Another Aboriginal site (much more) worth visiting is Yankee Hat paintings in Namadgi National Park - about 90 minutes drive from Canberra (or less than 60minuites from here) and a 6km easy return walk.

 1. There is not much to see